 Q6: Let’s stay passionate about our creative pursuits together!
 What ways can we check in, stay in touch & share?

-I think sharing is the best way to connect and encourage.
+I think sharing is the best way to connect with and encourage.
 It’s not bragging, it’s holding one’s feet to the fire.
-If you think: I must create something and share it on Instagram/Twitter/Facebook once a day, it will encourage you to create…and the responses from friends will as well.
+If you think: I must create something and share it on Instagram/Twitter/ Facebook once a day, it will encourage you to create…and the responses from friends will as well.

 Two more bonus questions from my interview with Cassie during our conference:

 Bonus Q1: How do you stay energized for classes?
 Some days educators feel so worn down, what’s your secret?

 I try to greet each class with a “hello, my most amazing artists!” and sign language an “I love you” to each student when they leave.
 No matter what happened (or didn’t happen!) during our time together, at least we started and ended on a happy note.

 Bonus 2: We see you “on” 100% of the time – great lessons, amazing outfits, fabulous tips, and tricks.
 What do your off days look like and how do you take care of yourself?

 My days off seriously look like me in mismatched pjs.
 In fact, my husband often jokes that he is going to start an art education blog as well called, “What the Art Teacher Wears on the Weekends”.
 I really do think that the time I spend creating on the weekends is how I take care of myself.
 I try to spend one day a week not working on blogging or art teacherin’ (usually my Saturday) and just enjoy my favorite things: antiquing, creating and spending time with my husband and cat.